psanse/BitGraph/install/readme.txt

 @date: 28/01/2025
-Example of project that links with BitScanPlus repo Includes a CMakeLists.txt and a main.cpp source file
+Example of project that links with BitGraph installed with CMake Includes a CMakeLists.txt and a main.cpp source file

 I. Deploy BitScanPlus using CMake install command.